babab/DisPass/docs/en/07-api-reference.rst

 .. automodule:: dispass.interactive_editor
    :members:

-Subcommands
+Subcommand modules
 ==============================================================================

-Subcommands are defined in the `dispass.commands` package as separate modules containing a class derived from `dispass.common.BaseCommand`.
+Subcommands are defined in the `dispass.commands` package as separate modules containing a class derived from `pycommand.CommandBase`.

 add
 ---